-The SoVI method allows the State to effectively target the communities in which recovery from the flood has been especially hindered by the economic conditions presently experienced in those areas.
+The SoVI® method allows the State to effectively target the communities in which recovery from the flood has been especially hindered by the economic conditions presently experienced in those areas.
 With this Action Plan the State will implement programs which will be primarily focused on housing recovery, ensuring that supplementary activities will further support that mission.
-The State will comply with the requirement that 80% of all CDBG-DR are spent in the four most impacted and distressed counties, Greenbrier, Kanawha, Clay and Nicholas Counties (Clay and Nicholas included pursuant to an approved waiver request received by the State from HUD), as directed by the Federal Register Notice.
+The State will comply with the requirement that 80% of all CDBG-DR are spent in the two most affected counties, Greenbrier, Kanawha, Clay, and Nicholas Counties (Clay and Nicholas included pursuant to an approved waiver request received by the State from HUD), as directed by the Federal Register Notice.

-SoVI Town Analysis
+SoVI© Town Analysis

-A SoVI analysis of the 12 declared counties indicates that 10 of the counties have areas with high levels of pre-existing social vulnerability.
+A SoVI® analysis of the 12 declared counties indicates that 10 of the counties have areas with high levels of pre-existing social vulnerability.
 The town of White Sulphur Springs, located in the county of Greenbrier, has the highest social vulnerability and highest ratio of real property FEMA verified loss.
 Using the unmet housing need calculation methodology previously explained translates to an unmet housing need of almost \$19 million in White Sulphur Springs alone.
-Also, of note, there are numerous other high and medium level SoVI areas, such as Clendenin, Rainelle, and Richwood which sustained high losses and have an estimated unmet housing need of \$32 million, \$19 million, and \$11 million, respectively.
+Also of note, there are numerous other high and medium level SoVI® areas, such as Clendenin, Rainelle, and Richwood which sustained high losses and have an estimated unmet housing need of \$32 million, \$19 million, and \$11 million, respectively.

-Table 14 & 15: SoVI
+Tables 14 & 15: SoVI®

-High SoVI
+145.00 17 4 10.00110

+HIGH SoVI®

+County Томп Estimated Unmet Housing Need

+Greenbrier White Sulphur Springs \$ 18,426,353

+Webster Webster Springs \$ 7,018,445

+Nicholas Richwood \$ 5,838,704

+MEDIUM SoVI®

 County Town Estimated Unmet Housing Need

-Greenbrier White Sulphur Springs \$18,426,353

-Webster Webster Springs \$7,018,445

-Nicholas Richwood \$5,838,704

-Medium SoVI

-County Town Estimated Unmet Housing Need
+County Kanawha Town Clendenin Estimated \$ Unmet Housing Need 32,173,124

-Kanawha Clendenin \$32,173,124
+Kanawha Clendenin \$ 32,173,124

-Greenbrier Rainelle \$18,981,818
+Kanawha Greenbrier Clendenin Rainelle \$ 32,173,124 18,981,818

-Clay Procious \$6,650,364

-Nicholas Summersville \$6,448,227

-Greenbrier Rupert \$6,265,507

-Nicholas Richwood \$5,828,709

-Clay Procious \$6,650,364
+Kanawha Greenbrier Clay Clendenin Rainelle Procious \$ \$ \$ 32,173,124 18,981,818 6,650,364

+Kanawha Greenbrier Clay Nicholas Clendenin Rainelle Procious Summersville \$ \$ \$ 32,173,124 18,981,818 6,650,364 6,448,227

-The following maps (Figures 19-23) show towns within the declared counties that have more than \$6 million in estimated housing need with high and medium levels of SoVI.
-Please note that the town of Richwood is split between medium and high SoVI areas.
+The following maps (Figures 19-23) show towns within the declared counties that have more than \$6 million in estimated housing need with high and medium levels of SoVI®.
+Please note that the town of Richwood is split between medium and high SoVI® areas.